 Why do people expect that we somehow instinctively know how to deal with grief?
-That because we are grieving we are experts at how to do it right?
+That because we are grieving we are experts at how to do it the “right” way?

 Grief has no timeline.
 No guidebook.
 And just like everything else in life, it’s not universal.
 We each deal with grief in our own way.

-So, if we don’t have it all figured out, how are people supposed to know how to help us?
+So, it makes people nervous when we don’t have it all figured out because how are people supposed to know how to help us?
 When someone says, “let me know if you need anything” what they really mean is “I have no flipping idea what to do and I’m hoping you can tell me exactly how to help you because if you’re not 100% clear on how I can be of assistance, then I’m at a loss and I’m completely useless to you.”